icopy-site/awesome-cn/docs/awesome/awesome-flying-fpv.md

 * ADS-B transmitters of airplanes can be received using software defined radios can be realized using cheap USB DVB-T receivers.
 Can be integrated via radar extensions like [mwp-radar-view](https://github.com/stronnag/mwptools/wiki/mwp-Radar-View), [Ardupilot ADS-B receiver](https://ardupilot.org/copter/docs/common-ads-b-receiver.html) or in OpenHD.
 Is part of Mavlink protocol and shows up on most GCS.
 Can also be viewed online like [adsb-exchange.com](https://globe.adsbexchange.com/).
 * [INAV Radar](https://github.com/OlivierC-FR/ESP32-INAV-Radar) - LORA radio and ESP32 broadcast positions and show it at your OSD.
 * [FormationFlight](https://formationflight.org/getting-started/) - Wifi radio of ESP32 to broadcast position and telemetry and show it at your OSD.
-* [SoftRF](https://github.com/lyusupov/SoftRF) - UAV edition, supports also FLARM and more.
+* [SoftRF](hhttps://github.com/lyusupov/SoftRF/wiki/Nano-Edition) - Nano edition, supports also FLARM and more.
 * [Glidernet](https://www.glidernet.org) - Share FLARM / ADS-B positions online.
 * [Opensky Network](https://opensky-network.org) - Share ADS-B positions online.
+* [Stratux](https://github.com/stratux/stratux) - Share position and course via different radio transmitters.
 * [ArduPilot RemoteID Transmitter](https://github.com/ArduPilot/ArduRemoteID) - FCC RemoteID with Mavlink and DroneCAN integration.
 * [WiFi RID capture](https://github.com/sxjack/unix_rid_capture) - Capture remote identification signals  with sniffer.
 * [Drone Detection and Tracking Using RF Identification Signals ](https://www.mdpi.com/1424-8220/23/17/7650) - Track DJI drones using wifi and KISMET sniffer.